tysbrown/tysbrown/README.md

-# Tyler Brown // Software Engineer (JavaScript/TypeScript)
+# Tyler Brown // Software Engineer

-I'm a JavaScript/TypeScript Engineer first and foremost and I spend my days using React, Node.js, and GraphQL.
-I build useable, performant, and accessible UIs integrated with maintainable, scalable, and efficient infrastructure.
+I'm a JavaScript/TypeScript Engineer with experience using React, Node.js, and GraphQL in production.
+I specialize in front-end engineering and building usable, performant, accessible UIs.

 ```javascript
 const tyler = {